 - A grade-point average of at least 3.0 on a 4.0 scale.
 Preference will be given to students with a grade-point average of 3.5 or higher.

 - Three letters of recommendation from persons who know the applicant professionally and can attest to his/her academic ability.
-These letters must be submitted directly to the College of Nursing.

 - Submission of a writing sample that demonstrates evidence of scholarly ability and the potential for scholarly growth.
 Examples include, but are not limited to, a thesis, a published or unpublished scholarly paper, or written creative work.